isomerpages/moe-changkatchangisec/_experience-at-changkat/Academic Departments/Craft and Technology and Music.md

 about food, health and resources.
 By applying nutritional understanding and responsible consumer practices, Changkateers build confidence, independence and the ability to adopt sustainable lifestyles.</p>
+<p>The Music unit provides a dynamic instructional programme encompassing
+GarageBand, Soundscape, STOMP, and Ukulele.
+Students learn to create and perform music in authentic contexts, developing creativity, collaboration, and communication skills.
+Through music-making, they cultivate 21CC competencies such as critical and inventive thinking, as well as cross-cultural awareness and expression, deepening their appreciation for the relevance and value of music in everyday life and the arts.</p>
 <p><strong>Key Programmes:</strong>
 </p>
 <p>1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <strong>Art</strong>